wearelumenai/distclus/README.md

 ## Add your own algorithm

-You can start to create your own algorithm by copying the template package and inspirate from other packages.
+You can start to create your own algorithm by copying the template package and inspirate from other packages

 ### file description

-- template/conf: Algorithm configuration properties definition.
+- `template/conf.go`: Algorithm configuration properties definition

-- template/impl: Algorithm implementation definition.
+- `template/impl.go`: Algorithm implementation definition

-- template/algo: Bind algorithm configuration, implementation and user space into a core.Algo structure.
+- `template/algo.go`: Bind algorithm configuration, implementation and user space into a core.Algo structure

+## Perspectives

+- algorithm plugin system
+- dynamic reconfiguration (change space, conf and impl at runtime)